 Best Cabin Luggage: At A Glance

-- Samsonite Flux Spinner – Overall Best Cabin Luggage
+- Samsonite Omni PC Spinner – Overall Best Cabin Luggage

-- Samsonite Spark SNG – Best Soft Side Carry On
+- Samsonite Pro Travel Softside – Best Soft Side Carry On

 - Herschel Classic Mid Volume Duffel – Best Carry On Duffel

-- Osprey Ozone 36 – Best Convertible Suitcase and Backpack For Hand Luggage
+- Osprey Farpoint 36 – Best Convertible Suitcase and Backpack For Hand Luggage

-Samsonite Flux Spinner – Overall Best Cabin Luggage UK
+Samsonite Omni PC Spinner – Overall Best Carry On Luggage UK

-So, what is the best carry on luggage or the best cabin hand luggage in 2020?
-Well, the Samsonite Flux Spinner combines form and function for a stylish hand luggage case that is practical and durable to make the best cabin luggage for you.
+So, what is the best carry on luggage or the best cabin hand luggage?
+Well, the Samsonite Omni PC Spinner 24-inch combines form and function for a stylish hand luggage case that is practical and durable to make the best cabin bags for you.

 So what’s so special about it?
-Samsonite is renowned for its well-designed suitcases, but the Flux Spinner is the first expandable hard shell they’ve produced.
+Samsonite is renowned for its well-designed suitcases, but the Omni PC Spinner is one of the best hard shells they’ve produced.
 It’s comfortable to transport and looks great too.

 The hard shell four-wheeled case has 360-degree double wheels for ease of transport.
 Its polypropylene shell is tough and wears well – managing to look brand new after several outings.